dylan-kwon/android-toast-helper/README.md

 ## How To Use

-### Initialize
+### Initialization

-ToastHelper is automatically initialized at startup in an Android environment.
+ToastHelper is `automatically initialized` at startup in an Android environment.

+### Disable Auto-Initialization

-However, if you do not want it to be initialized automatically for any reason, you can configure it as follows:
+If you do not want automatic initialization, you can disable it.

 #### manifest.xml